Cxbx-Reloaded/Cxbx-Reloaded/README.md

 ## Bug Reports
 As Cxbx-Reloaded is in early stages of development right now, most games will either crash or do nothing.
 Please do not submit issues for these games.

 Please report games that actually do something.
-If a game outputs graphics or audio before crashing, please submit a bug report containing the error message displayed (if any), screenshots, and an Xbe dump (this can be created via [Edit -> Dump Xbe Info To -> File]).
+If a game outputs graphics or audio before crashing, please submit a bug report containing the build tested with, error message displayed (if any), screenshots, an Xbe dump (created via [Edit -> Dump Xbe Info To -> File]), and a Kernel Debug file (created when running a game when [View -> Debug Output (Kernel) -> File]) is selected.

 ## Screenshot Gallery
 You can find the regularly updated gallery at http://imgur.com/a/Bzvti.